Grow Your Medical Or Healthcare Business Online With WordPress

 Some of the benefits of having other businesses syndicate your content, include:

 - All of your updates are kept in one place

-- your content distribution doesn’t rely on email
+- Content distribution doesn’t rely on email

-- Your feed can be shared online
+- Your feed can be shared and picked up by other sites online

 - It’s built into WordPress